YvesCoding/vuescrolljs/docs/guide/configuration.md

 [Try bar option on Codepen](https://codepen.io/wangyi7099/pen/GxMLjd)

-## Configurations are only for slide
+## Configurations are only for slide mode

 ### vuescroll